lfender6445/ARKitDemo/README.md

 # To run
 #### High level steps
-1. Clone and open this repo in Unity Pro
+1. Clone and open this repo in Unity Pro or Unity Personal
 1. Build to iOS target
 1. Open compiled project in XCode
 1. Build to iPhone